 East Lewis County residents are becoming the target of unscrupulous telephone scammers.
 Members of the community are receiving calls from representatives claiming to be part of the hospital billing department and demanding payment for unpaid medical bills.
 In most cases the person does not owe the hospital any money.
-In one such instance, one of these scammers unknowingly even called one of our hospital commissioners.

 In this scam, the caller pretending to be an employee of the hospital billing department, aims to intimidate, confuse, and threaten the person into paying over the phone.
 Along with credit card information, they hope to garner the patient’s social security number and even bank account information.